oceanprotocol-archive/OEPs/12/README.md

   - What kind of image (Docker container) can be deployed in the infrastructure
   - What are the infrastructure resources available (CPU, memory, storage)
   - What is the price of using the infrastructure resources
+* A COMPUTE PROVIDER defines a Compute Service in the scope of the Asset (DID/DDO) of the dataset that can be computed
 * A CONSUMER defines the task to execute modeling it in a Workflow (including configuration, input, transformations and output)
 * A workflow is a new type of Asset.
 It can be resolvable and be used across multiple independent computing services
 * A CONSUMER purchasing a computing service defines which Workflow (DID) is going to execute